ajud123/internship-address-book/README.md

 All of your code must be stored in a gitlab repository.
 Also, you can use other git services provider.

 The user must be provided with an interactive menu which will be used for the user to interact with the program and execute different actions.

-## Running
-Execute `make` and run the generated binary `address_book`.

-## Notes
-The indexing for the linked list methods starts from 1, simply quicker to associate the user-displayed value in the program.